 Ndays ago (for less than).

-+3, it will find all the files from the
++3 will find all the files inside the

 find /home -type f -mtime +3

 Similarly, if we want to find all the files that have changed in the last 24 hours: